About sexual assault

 After a sexual assault, many parents want their child to take action.

-You can help by finding out about the processes and services available following sexual assault.
+You can best help your child by finding out about the processes and services available following sexual assault.
 If you have this information, you can help your child make informed decisions about the next steps.
 And when your child decides, being informed will also help you accept those decisions.

 To find out about your child’s options for support, you could start by contacting: